 This course is the second of four required athletic training clinical education courses.
 Athletic training students will be evaluated on clinical integration proficiency of knowledge, skills, and abilities including: taping, wrapping, bracing, protective equipment fitting; clinical assessment, diagnosis and therapeutic intervention of the lower extremity and spine; and professional communication and documentation strategies.
 Additionally students will be expected to build upon their acquired knowledge to actively engage in facilitated integration of skills and abilities covered in the curriculum.
 Students will be assigned to clinical education experiences under the direct supervision of a preceptor.
 Students will explore evidence-based practice and reflect upon their clinical experiences to facilitate critical thinking and clinical decision making skills development.
 Students must complete a minimum of 200 and a maximum of 500 clinical hours.
 Prerequisite: Admission into the Athletic Training Education Program and ATH 590.
-Offered Each Year (Spring).
-(GR)
+Session: Spring Year: All Years (GR)

-ATH 593: Athletic Training: Practical Application III (3)
+ATH 593: Athletic Training: Practical Application III

 This course is the third of four required athletic training clinical education courses.
-Athletic training students will be evaluated on clinical integration proficiency of knowledge, skills, and abilities including: clinical assessment, diagnosis and therapeutic intervention of the upper extremity, head, neck, thorax and patients with common illnesses; psychosocial motivational strategies; recognition and referral of mental health disorders; and professional communication and documentation strategies.
+Athletic training students will be evaluated on clinical integration proficiency of knowledge, skills, and abilities including: clinical assessment, diagnosis and therapeutic intervention of the upper extremity, lower extremity, head, neck, thorax, spine, and patients with common illnesses; psychosocial motivational strategies; recognition and referral of mental health disorders; and professional communication and documentation strategies.
 Additionally students will be expected to build upon their acquired knowledge to actively engage in facilitated integration of skills and abilities covered in the curriculum.
 Students will be assigned to clinical education experiences under the direct supervision of a preceptor.
 Students will explore evidence-based practice and reflect upon their clinical experiences to facilitate critical thinking and clinical decision making skills development.
 Students must complete minimum of 200 and a maximum of 500 clinical hours.
 Prerequisite: Admission into the Athletic Training Education Program and ATH 592.
-Offered Each Year (Fall).
-(GR)
+Session: Fall

-ATH 594: Athletic Training: Practical Application IV (3)
+ATH 594: Athletic Training: Practical Application IV

-This course is the fourth of four athletic training clinical experience courses.
-Athletic training students will be evaluated on clinical integration proficiencies taught the previous semester including: comprehensive therapeutic intervention, clinical examination, and diagnosis of musculoskeletal injury; common illnesses and conditions; psychosocial strategies and referral; professional communication and documentation strategies.
-Additionally students will be expected to build upon their acquired knowledge and practice those skills and techniques previously covered in the curriculum.
+This course is the fourth of four required athletic training clinical education courses.
+Athletic training students will be evaluated on clinical integration proficiency of knowledge, skills and abilities including: comprehensive therapeutic intervention, clinical examination and diagnosis of musculoskeletal injury and common illnesses and conditions; psychosocial strategies (recognition, management and referral); and professional communication and documentation strategies.
+Additionally students will be expected to build upon their acquired knowledge to actively engage in facilitated integration of skills and abilities previously covered in the curriculum.
 Students will be assigned to clinical education experiences under the direct supervision of a preceptor.
 Students will explore evidence-based practice and reflect upon their clinical experiences to facilitate critical thinking and clinical decision making skills development.
-Students must complete 200 clinical hours.
-Prerequisite: Admission into the Athletic Training Program and ATH 593.
-Offered Each Year (Spring).
-(GR)
+Students must complete minimum of 200 and a maximum of 500 clinical hours.
+Prerequisite: Admission into the Athletic Training Education Program, ATH 593.